-As an associate and then for more than six years as a partner, Professor Lee played an active role within the firm and in the greater legal community.
-She chaired the firm’s recruiting committee, participated on the diversity committee, and ran her office’s summer associate program.
-Professor Lee is a recipient of the Award of Merit from the Bar Association of San Francisco.
-She has served on the Board of Directors of the Bar Association of San Francisco, as the National Asian Pacific American Bar Association’s liaison to the American Bar Association’s Commission On Youth At Risk, and as a mentor in the School-To-College program.
+Professor Lee has taken on leadership roles in the law firm context and in the greater legal community.
+She chaired her law firm’s recruiting committee, served on the diversity committee, and ran her office’s summer associate program.
+She has served on the Board of Directors of the Bar Association of San Francisco, as the National Asian Pacific American Bar Association’s (NAPABA) liaison to the American Bar Association’s Commission On Youth At Risk, and as a mentor and advisory board member for the School-To-College diversity pipeline program.
 She is a board member of the Asian Pacific American Bar Association of Central Ohio and Chair of its Mentorship Committee.
 Professor Lee was elected to the Board of Directors of the Association of Legal Writing Directors (ALWD) in 2016.
 She serves as Chair of the Legal Writing Institute’s (LWI) Scholarship Development & Outreach Committee and a member of the LWI 2018 Biennial Conference Program Committee.